Anton Walbrook: Death

-Walbrook died of a heart attack in the Garatshausen section of Feldafing, Bavaria, Germany in 1967.
-His ashes were interred in the churchyard of St. John's Church, Hampstead, London, as he had wished in his testament.
+In 1967, Walbrook suffered a heart attack on stage while acting in a theatrical production.
+He survived but later died at the home of actress Hansi Burg in the Garatshausen district of Feldafing, Bavaria, West Germany.
+His ashes were interred in the churchyard of St. John's Church, Hampstead, London, as he had wished in his will.
+He is buried with his partner Eugene Edwards, a London florist, although Edwards' name is not on the tombstone.